INFURA/infura/docs/source/index.html.md

 # Introduction

 INFURA provides the world with secure, stable, and scalable Ethereum nodes.
-These docs will help you take advantage of all the features INFURA provides.
+These docs will help you take advantage of the features INFURA provides.

 # Endpoints